-REALTORS® face unique challenges when it comes to keeping safe in the workplace, because your business plan exposes you to strangers and situations that can heighten your risk of danger every day.
+REALTORS® face unique challenges when it comes to keeping safe in the workplace.
+Your business plan can expose you to strangers and situations that may heighten your risk of danger every day.
 Being proactive in your personal safety is the greatest business investment you can make.
 You can be protective of yourself and still be great at your job — a little preparation can go a long way.

 Tell your office where you are at all times.
 Let your office know what house you're showing at what time.
 Let someone know how long you're expected to be gone so that if you don't show up within a reasonable time, someone knows to check in on you.